This page is about contributing code, for other types of contribution (non technical) see this page. If you want to get involved we can also chat!

 npm run build

-This will start the Silex server, Silex will be available on http://localhost:6805
+This will build and start the Silex server, Silex will be available on http://localhost:6805

 .